ajitnoogler/Devops-Ajits-Learning/README.md

 I had gone through a few Python courses before, but they never really clicked.
 With Abhishek’s practical, hands-on style, I started to enjoy it — and more importantly, understand it as he integrated Python training with DevOps mindset and use-cases.

 To be honest, I used to think AI might replace developers one day.
 But in my case, AI feels more like a Brother, a friend, a coding buddy — who takes my hand and guides me, especially when I’m stuck or frustrated with debugging.
-Tools like ChatGPT and IntelliSense in VSCode have made learning smoother and much less intimidating.
+Tools like IntelliSense and AI in VSCode have made learning smoother and much less intimidating.

 * It's always best to utilize AI when you feel now more time is wasted behind debugging.